-More Salt In School Lunch, Fewer Whole Grains: USDA Eases School Lunch Rules
+More Salt, Fewer Whole Grains: USDA Eases School Lunch Nutrition Rules

 The changes drew the ire of nutrition advocates who have played a significant role in pushing for healthier school meals.

-"Worse yet, the administration jettisoned the third and final sodium reduction targets that originally were set to go into effect school year 2022-2023," Wootan says.
+"Worse yet, the administration jettisoned the third and final sodium reduction targets that originally were set to go into effect school year 2022-2023," Wootan said.
 "This will mean that school lunches will fail to be consistent with the Dietary Guidelines for Americans, as is required by law."

-And, why does this matter?
+And why does this matter?
 Too much sodium in our diets can elevate blood pressure, which increases the risk of heart disease.
 As we've reported, kids in the U.S. consume an average of 3,387 mg of sodium per day (about the same as adults).
 That's a lot more than the 2,300 mg daily limit recommended by the federal dietary guidelines.

 The American Heart Association issued a statement calling on schools to "stay the course" in serving healthier foods.
 "When it comes to our children's health, there should be no 'flexibility.'
 Failing to meet the science-based sodium standards for school meals originally adopted by USDA will put kids' health in jeopardy," the statement reads.
 Earlier this year, the president of the AHA wrote to the USDA expressing disappointment with the plan to weaken the criteria for sodium and whole grains.